 Staff Turnover

-With high staff turnover in the nonprofit sector, new employees may not be properly trained in compliance policies, increasing the likelihood of data breaches or noncompliant practices.
+High turnover can lead to insufficient training in compliance policies, increasing the likelihood of breaches or noncompliant practices.

-Pillar is more than an Electronic Health Record (EHR) system—it’s a full-service compliance, documentation, and reporting tool built specifically for nonprofits and community organizations
+Pillar is more than an Electronic Health Record (EHR) system—it’s a full-service compliance, documentation, and reporting platform built specifically for community health and social impact programs.

 Learn more on our Healthcare Management Software For Communities